 A calculation reveals a surprising answer.

 The length of the original rope was π × D, where D is the Earth’s diameter.
 So the length of the new rope must be π × (D + 2), since the diameter has simply expanded by two feet, one on each side.
 But the difference between these values is simply 2π, which is about 6.28.
 And so the new rope needs to be only about six feet longer than the old one, which is roughly the height of a man.

 Can that be right?

-This is called “swallowing the conclusion,” and is one of the standard ways to respond to a situation of this sort.
-It’s clearly the right way to go here since the mathematical reasoning is beyond question.
+This is called “swallowing the conclusion,” and is one of the standard ways to respond to a rational tension of this sort.
+(The other way is to “reject the reasoning,” which I’ll demonstrate in the next section.)
+Swallowing the conclusion is clearly the right way to go here since the mathematical reasoning above is beyond question.